hainguyenres/taxonomy-retrieval/README.md

 python get_ncbi_taxonomy.py
 ```

 Open the tab delimited file produced called full_ranks.txt in MS Excel.
 NOTE: if you give it something that does not exist in NCBI taxonomy database, you won't get any lineage reported back.
-It will show as <not present>.
+It will show as not present.
 The NCBI taxonomy database knows how to deal with synonyms.